LightningCreations/lclib/doc/MiscUtilities.md

 Classes which define a specific set of special member functions as deleted (and define every other special member function as default).
 Used to explicitly disable a certain implicit operations.

-Disable defines all special members as deleted.
+`Disable` defines all special members as deleted.
 This effectively makes classes that inherit from it (or Disable itself) unusable (as of course the Destructor is defined as deleted).
 This can be useful for selectively disabling certain instantiations of a template.
 However, in most cases, use of `static_assert` is preferred to indicate that certain template parameters are invalid.
 A conditional version of this template may be provided in the future.

-The classes (except Disable) are deprecated as of 1.3 and will be removed in a future version.
+The classes (except Disable) are deprecated as of 1.3 and will be removed in version 1.4 (upcoming).

 ```cpp